-Board of Directors

-The Wellspring Alliance for Families, Inc.
+Board of Directors The Wellspring Alliance for Families, Inc. Monroe, Louisiana

-Monroe, Louisiana

-We have audited the financial statements of The Wellspring Alliance for Families, Inc. as of and for the year ended December 31, 2010, and have issued our report thereon dated June 21, 2011.
+We have audited the financial statements of The Wellspring Alliance for Families, Inc. (a nonprofit organization) as of and for the year ended December 31, 2011, and have issued our report thereon dated June 22, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.